kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-azure-app-insights-pokeshop.md

 ## Pokeshop API

-The Pokeshop API is a fully instrumented REST API that makes use of different services to mimic a real life scenario.

-It is instrumented using the [OpenTelemetry standards for Node.js](https://opentelemetry.io/docs/instrumentation/js/getting-started/nodejs/), sending the data to the OpenTelemetry collector that will be pushing the telemetry information to the Azure cloud.
+The Pokeshop API is instrumented using the [OpenTelemetry standards for Node.js](https://opentelemetry.io/docs/instrumentation/js/getting-started/nodejs/), sending the data to the OpenTelemetry collector that will be pushing the telemetry information to the Azure cloud.

 This is a fragment from the main tracing file from the [Pokeshop API repo.](https://github.com/kubeshop/pokeshop)